How to Program Drums with Pro Tools

 Introduction: Why Would an Online Session Drummer Want to Mix in Mono Anyway?

 Why should you care about this little shortcut I’m offering you?
 Why would you even want to quickly change everything to mono?
 That’s a good question.
-As I’ve been learning about mixing, one interesting concept I stumbled upon is that of mixing in mono.
+As I’ve been learning how to program drums, especially mixing, one interesting concept I stumbled upon is that of mixing in mono.
 You can find a lot of information online about the theory behind this, but here is a short explanation of why you might consider it.

 When everything is in mono, every layer of sound and every instrument is occupying the same audio space simultaneously.
 When you pan things in stereo, you create more space by literally putting instruments in separate physical aural spaces.
 It’s easier to make your mix sound good when you’re in stereo.
 Why?
 Simply because there is more space.

 But by forcing yourself to make a mono mix, you have to use EQ and all of the other tools at your disposal to make the mix clearer.
 Of course you’ll begin by getting your static levels right, but there will definitely be more to it than that.
 You just don’t have the extra space in your mix that stereo panning naturally gives you.
 But consider the notion that if you can easily hear every instrument and voice on the track while in mono, your mix should be even more clear and spacious once you return to panning in stereo.